niemopen/niem-naming-design-rules/ndr6src.md

 The primary purpose of a NIEM-based data specification is to establish a common understanding among developers, so that they can write software that correctly handles the shared data, hence "machine-to-machine".
 (The content of a NIEM message may also be directly presented to human consumers, and NIEM can help these consumers understand what they see, but that is not the main purpose of NIEM.)

 In NIEM terms, the package of data shared at runtime is a *message*.
+For example, a specific incident report shared between a police agency and a prosecutor (e.g. in XML or JSON syntax).

 A *message type* defines the mandatory and optional information content of a class of messages without prescribing a particular syntax.
+For example, a logical structure (e.g. in CMF or XSD syntax) that describes all possible incident report messages.

 A *message format* defines a syntax for the content of a message type.
+For example, a real-world representation of all possible incident report messages.
+If the message type is in CMF syntax, then the message format may be either XSD or JSON schema.
+If the message type is in XSD syntax, then the message format must be XSD.

-Both of these definitions are expressed in terms of a machine-readable *data model*, using either of NIEM's two *modeling formats*, the Common Model Format (CMF) or XML Schema (XSD).
-A collection of related message formats and types is a *message specification.* The usual case is a message specification with one message type and one message format, but a more complex arrangements is possible, illustrated in figure 3-1 below.
+All of these definitions are expressed in terms of a machine-readable *data model*, using either of NIEM's two *modeling formats*, the Common Model Format (CMF) or XML Schema (XSD).

+A collection of related message formats and types is a *message specification*.
+The usual case is a message specification with one message type and one message format, but a more complex arrangements is possible, illustrated in figure 3-1 below.

 <center>
   <figure class="image">